-Called in July 2013 following completion of the BPTC at the University of Law, Birmingham : graded 'very competent' , and winner of the University BPTC mooting competition 2012-2013.
+Called in July 2013 following completion of the BPTC at the University of Law (very competent), Birmingham: winner of the University BPTC mooting competition 2012-2013.
 Thereafter, completed the Immigration and Asylum Accreditation Scheme (October 2013).

 Prior to commencing pupillage, worked as a litigation caseworker for UK Visas and Immigration, managing unlawful removal and unlawful detention judicial review cases, and worked as a casework assistant for the Manuel Bravo Project in Leeds, a charity that provides legal assistance to asylum seekers unable to secure legal aid.

-Instructed in a variety of criminal proceedings including defence and prosecution work in the Crown Court, Magistrates' Court and Youth Courts.
-A CPS Level 2 prosecutor and has also appeared on behalf of the CPS (Specialist Fraud Division), Home Office, HMRC, DWP, Staffordshire & West Midlands Police Joint Legal Services, and the Probation Service.
+Rachel is instructed in a variety of criminal proceedings including defence and prosecution work in the Crown Court, Magistrates Court and Youth Courts.
+She is a CPS Level 2 prosecutor and has also appeared on behalf of the CPS (Specialist Fraud Division) Home Office, H.M.R.C, DWP, Staffordshire & West Midlands Police Joint Legal Services and the Probation Service.

-Regularly represents defendants who are vulnerable by reason of youth, mental illness or learning difficulties, and has completed the Vulnerable Witness Advocacy Programme.
-Has a particular interest in cases involving fitness to plead issues and sentencing disposals under the Mental Health Act 1983.
+Rachel regularly represents defendants who are vulnerable by reason of youth, mental illness or learning difficulties.
+She has a particular interest in being instructed in cases involving fitness to plead issues and sentencing disposals under the Mental Health Act 1983.
+She has completed the Vulnerable Witness Advocacy Programme.

-Instructed to advise and represent appellants before the First-Tier Tribunal and the Upper Tribunal (Immigration and Asylum Chamber).
+Instructed to advise and represent applicants and appellants before the First-Tier Tribunal and the Upper Tribunal (Immigration and Asylum Chamber).
 Accepts instructions in all areas of immigration and asylum law.

 Has gained considerable experience working with vulnerable clients, including those who lack capacity to give evidence or conduct proceedings, and those subject to immigration detention.

-· Article 8 claims both within and outside the immigration rules
+- Article 8 claims both within and outside of the immigration rules.